 - The ability to work in an international team

 - Fluency in written and oral English

 - An interesting and challenging task in a research center that works on the future topics of health research

 - A strongly cooperative and supportive international environment with state-of-the-art research facilities and equipment

 - A high potential for the individual development of our employees

 - Possibility to participate in the Bonn International Graduate School (BIGS) Immunosciences and Infection (http://www.immunosensation.de/)

 - Employment, payment and social benefits are consistent with those at other research institutes

 consistent with those at other research institutes

 You will obtain special skills and knowledge for your scientific qualification during your activities at DZNE.
 The DZNE is an equal opportunity employer.
-It especially welcomes and encourages disabled individuals to apply.
+The DZNE is committed to employing disabled individuals and especially encourages them to apply.